Changing Schools, Rising, Exiting

 - Determining if the preferred school offers their student’s Primary Service by using the Linked Schools Chart

-- Indicating on the Admissions Students may choose to apply for another attendance area school, including K-8 form that your student receives services
+- Indicating on the Admissions School Choice form that your student receives services

 If you need assistance, please contact your Case Manager.